 Expenses are incurred at either the fund level or the Plan level.
-All expenses incurred by the funds (commissions, management fees, etc.) are paid out of investor assets and are, therefore, netted in realized and unrealized appreciation in fair value of investments in the statements of changes in net assets available for benefits.
-Plan level expenses for recordkeeping and investment advisory services were approximately \$155,000 for the Plan Year ended December 31, 2014.
-Participants paid other Plan level expenses of approximately \$252,000.
+All expenses incurred by the funds (commissions, management fees, etc.) are paid out of investor assets and are, therefore, netted in realized and unrealized depreciation in fair value of investments in the statements of changes in net assets available for benefits.
+Plan level expenses are paid for by the Company or the Participants.